jangala-dev/lua-fibers/README.md

 fibers.run(main)
 ```

 The `Command` is attached to the current scope.
-On scope exit:

-* it is given a grace period to shut down politely,
+On scope exit it is shut down and its streams/handles are cleaned up.
-* then killed if still running,
-* and any owned streams and backend handles are closed.

-From user code, process operations are just more ops: they can be raced against timeouts, scope cancellation, or other events using the same tools as channels and timers.

 ---